 Now while caviar has been a delicacy forever, it’s not something that us humble folk can afford.
 But we definitely can save a bit to buy fish roe (fish eggs) come breeding season.

 What’s the difference between caviar and fish roe?
 Caviar only comes from the sturgeon fish, or basically is the roe of sturgeon fish which has been cured with salt.
 Roe in general in can be the unfertilized eggs of any fish, and also includes caviar.
-Yep, it’s an umbrella name that includes fish like ilish or hilsa, trout, salmon, bowfin, cod and other species.
+Yep, it’s an umbrella name that includes fish like ilish or hilsa, trout, salmon roe, bowfin, cod and other species.

 In my family, we make a whole number of dishes with gaboli (fish eggs), from simple fried roe to roe vindaloo and more.
 Whether it’s fried or boiled, or added to a pasta or toast, it tastes delicious.
 Here are some tasty fish dishes that my friends and me make with fish roe.
 Try ’em and let us know which version of this delicacy you like!
+And if you get your hands on fresh palla, the fish itself is worth frying too.

 1. Fried Gaboli – Fried Fish Roe – Fried Fish Eggs

-2. Red Caviar Toasts
+4. Red Caviar Toasts

-3. Funky Fettuccine with Anchovies, Bottarga and Colatura
+5. Funky Fettuccine with Anchovies, Bottarga and Colatura

-4. Mexican-Style Fish Egg Recipe
+6. Mexican-Style Fish Egg Recipe

-5. Pasta with Bottarga, Almonds and Prawns
+7. Pasta with Bottarga, Almonds and Prawns

-6. Boston Roll Sushi Recipe
+8. Boston Roll Sushi Recipe

-7. Dill Salmon Mousse topped with Lumpfish Roe – In the Kitch
+9. Dill Salmon Mousse topped with Lumpfish Roe – In the Kitch

 Other Seafood Recipes You Might Like